tagohd/mono/Concepts/Magic/Mana.md

 # Exposure to Mana
 To the inexperienced, bringing Mana into your SOUL can be rather uncomfortable.
 First-time mages often report an experience similar to an electrical shock.
 Muscle cramps, tremors, and vomiting are common reactions.
 However, one can build up one's tolerance of Mana.

-Chinwe Ejiofor was a prominent researcher into the effects of Mana on living tissue, and her work was foundational to SOUL fusion research, such as Project Dorian.
+Chinwe Ejiofor was a prominent researcher into the effects of Mana on living tissue, and her work was foundational to SOUL fusion research, such as [[2.
+Timeline#^dorian|Project Dorian]].
 The Ejiofor (symbol: Ej), the unit of Mana concentration, was named in her honor.

 ## Mana Toxicity
 The average person can tolerate around 150 Ej of Mana without significant reaction.